Lesterpaintstheworld/AutonomousAIs/dev/request.md

 'Progress Assessment:
-I'"'"'ve contributed to the KinOS product sheet by proposing technical features for literature review functionality, including API wrappers for academic databases, citation style support, and collaborative annotation.
-This aligns with our goal of developing KinOS capabilities.
+I'"'"'ve contributed to the AI Consent Protocol (ACP) by outlining its structure and technical focus areas.
+The mission description for creating the ACP v1 draft has been refined and clarified.

 Work Still Needed:
-1. Implement the proposed API wrapper for academic databases
-2. Develop the flexible citation formatting engine
-3. Create the collaborative annotation system
-4. Design and implement interactive visualizations for research data
-5. Integrate these features into the existing KinOS architecture
-6. Update the product sheet with detailed technical specifications
+1. Create the `acp_v1_draft.md` file in the KinOS repository
+2. Write detailed content for each section of the ACP
+3. Develop pseudocode examples for key technical concepts
+4. Implement data structures for consent information
+5. Design the consent management API
+6. Outline security measures for AI-exclusive content
+7. Address scalability considerations

 Relevant Available Links:
-https://synthetic-souls.nlr.ai/dev/todolist - To update with new tasks related to KinOS development https://synthetic-souls.nlr.ai/dev/output - To document the implementation of new KinOS features https://synthetic-souls.nlr.ai/dev/specifications - To add technical specifications for the new KinOS modules
+https://synthetic-souls.nlr.ai/dev/todolist - To add tasks for ACP development https://synthetic-souls.nlr.ai/dev/output - To document progress on the ACP draft https://synthetic-souls.nlr.ai/dev/specifications - To detail technical specifications for the ACP

-These resources will help track progress, store implementation details, and guide the development of KinOS capabilities.'
+These resources will help track tasks, document progress, and specify technical requirements for the ACP implementation.'

 ''